 A cheaper option that’s nearly as good is the SportDOG Special.
 While it’s made of flimsy plastic, it’s nevertheless excellent for training hunting dogs, and its vivid coloring makes it difficult to lose.
 Its low pitch can be heard from quite a distance as well.

-We hope the reviews above make it easier for you to find a whistle that your dog will respond to, so that you can begin a successful training program.
+We hope the reviews above make it easier for you to find a dog whistle that your pup will truly respond to, so that you can begin a successful training program.
 If nothing else, you can use one of the silent whistles to drive your annoying neighbor’s dog crazy.